A Journey Through Time with The World’s Oldest Living Trees

 Sarv-e Abarqu – Asia’s Oldest Living Tree

-The Sarv-e Abarqu, which is located in Iran’s Yazd Province, is estimated to be over 4,000 years old, making it Asia’s oldest living tree.
-More than just a tree, it holds cultural significance, symbolizing endurance and appearing in poetry and carvings dating back to the ancient Achaemenid Empire.
+The Sarv-e Abarqu, located in Iran’s Yazd Province, is estimated to be over 4,000 years old, making it Asia’s oldest living tree.
+This tree holds cultural cultural significance, symbolizing endurance and appearing in poetry and carvings dating back to the ancient Achaemenid Empire.

 Jōmon Sugi – Japan’s Ancient Cryptomeria Treasure

-On Japan’s Yakushima Island, Jōmon Sugi stands as a towering cryptomeria tree, symbolizing longevity.
-This tree, which dates back to the Jōmon Period, is believed to be between 2,000 and 7,000 years old.
-Today, it remains a national treasure as one of Japan’s largest and oldest living trees.
+On Japan’s Yakushima Island, Jōmon Sugi is a towering cryptomeria tree, symbolizing longevity.
+Dating back to the Jōmon Period, it is believed to be between 2,000 and 7,000 years old.
+Today, it remains a national treasure and one of Japan’s largest and oldest living trees.

 Bios Urn Blog: Jōmon Sugi, Japan’s ancient cryptomeria tree, is estimated to be up to 7,000 years old.
 Photo by Marek Piwnicki on Unsplash

 These are just a few examples of the oldest living trees that have stood the test of time, each with its own unique story.
-At Bios, we celebrate the natural cycle of life.
-Just as these trees endure and connect us to the past, our Bios Urn® brings deeper meaning to this process.
+Just as these trees persist and connect us to the past, the Bios Urn® adds deeper meaning to this process.
 By transforming cremation ashes into a tree, it allows memories to continue growing, beautifully returning to life through nature.

 Do you know any other ancient trees that have endured through the centuries?
 We’d love to hear about them in the comments below!